yiisoft/docs/005-development-tool.md

 Available Commands:

-  install             Install all packages listed in packages.php install <package>   Install a single package. <package> refers to the array key in packages.php update              Update all packages listed in packages.php update <package>    Update a single package. <package> refers to the array key in packages.php status              Show stats summary about all packages. lint                Check packages for common mistakes.
+  install             Install all packages listed in packages.php or package specified install <package>   Install a single package. <package> refers to the array key in packages.php update              Update all packages listed in packages.php or package specified update <package>    Update a single package. <package> refers to the array key in packages.php status              Show git status for all packages replicate           Copy files specified in replicate.php into each package or package specified commit              Add and commit changes into each repository push                Push changes into each repository lint                Check packages for common mistakes
 ```

 There are multiple commands available.
 The most important ones are `install` and `update`.
 What it does is: